Spring is the time to pick up our hearts and listen to one another.

 Did we settle our differences?
 Well, we still have different ideas about certain things but in the end, yes, we worked through the rough patch.
 The truth is, we didn’t even know what we were disagreeing about.
 We had stopped listening to each other and got stuck in our own idea about being right.
 Conversation and feelings can spiral out of control before you know it’s happened.

 Women instinctively walk and talk together, but it takes practice to hold on to the memory of the treasured experience we get when we walk.
-It takes practice to hold onto the magical encounter of delight from being outside in movement and not let it dissolve into the stressors of everyday life.
+It takes practice to hold onto the magical encounter of delight from being outside in movement and not let it dissolve into the stresses of everyday life.
 But practice you can.
 Practice we must.

 Be your most open self when you are out walking with a friend or are deep in the thick of the everyday busyness of your life.
 Hold onto the magic that found you while out on your walk.
 Keep it safe in your pocket as you go about daily life.
 Keeping it close will remind you to live in the joy of the extraordinarily ordinary moments you discovered while out walking with a friend.